fabiospampinato/strip-keys/README.md

 Removes a key, or an array of keys, deeply or not, from an object, without mutating the original object.

+## Related

+- [json-strip-loader](https://github.com/fabiospampinato/json-strip-loader) - JSON loader for Webpack, with support for keys stripping, useful in isomorphic builds for storing secrets in JSON files.

 ## License

 MIT © Fabio Spampinato